DexForce: Extracting Force-informed Actions from Kinesthetic Demonstrations for Dexterous Manipulation: Introduction

 To record contact forces, we instrument the robot hand with 6-axis force-torque sensors mounted at the base of each fingertip (green in Fig. \ref{fig:teaser}a).
 However, even when using a robot hand equipped with force sensing, kinesthetic demonstrations only provide state, namely the observed robot motion and measured forces; they do not provide the actions that would enable the robot to reproduce the measured forces. \ourName{} computes these actions, which we term \textit{force-informed actions}, by augmenting observed robot motion according to the measured forces.
 When tracked with an impedance controller, these actions allow a robot to generate the right motion and forces to complete the task.

 \ourName{} enables us to collect high-quality demonstrations for six contact-rich tasks, which we then use for imitation learning.
 Policies trained on our force-informed actions achieve an average success rate of 76\% across all six tasks.
 In contrast, policies trained directly on actions that do not account for contact forces have near-zero success rates.
 This stark difference in performance underscores that our method of extracting force-informed actions is crucial for learning capable policies.
 We also study how including force data in policy observations impacts the performance of contact-rich manipulation policies.
-Our findings show that while including force in the observation improves policy performance for all six tasks, it matters most for tasks that require an advanced level of precision and coordination, like opening an AirPods case and unscrewing a nut.
+Our findings show that while including force in the observation improves policy performance for all six tasks, it matters most for tasks that require precision and coordination, like opening an AirPods case and unscrewing a nut.
+In summary, we contribute: